PRO-2684/wasm-minimal/README.md

     ```

 > [!NOTE]
 > Your [username](https://cargo-generate.github.io/cargo-generate/templates/builtin_placeholders.html?highlight=username) will be automatically determined by `cargo-generate`, usually via `user.name` in your Git config.
+So make sure it matches your GitHub username.

 ## 📖 Tutorial